-Prioritise a positive learning environment, ensuring methods and content are made appropriate to the age and ability of the players in this age-range.
+-Prioritise a positive learning environment, ensuring methods and content are made appropriate to the age and ability of the players.

 - Reinforce learning focus from practice sessions on match day.

-- Set players specific challenges that link to the theme of a recent practice session, which can be discussed at half-time and after the game
+- Set players specific challenges that link to the theme of a recent practice session.

 - Allow all players to experience success.

-- Remember that young players don’t enjoy being shouted at, having their mistakes highlighted or having to stop playing the game to listen to the coach talk at length.
+- Remember that young players don’t enjoy being shouted at, having their mistakes highlighted.

 - Consider how their decisions will impact upon a young player’s self-esteem, motivation and enjoyment of the game.